Time in Arizona

 Arizona is a beautiful state in the southwest of the United States.
 The state is known for its natural beauty and its many sunsets.
 It is also known as the Grand Canyon State.
 Arizona is also the sixth-largest state in the country.

-The history of time zones in Arizona is particularly interesting due to the state’s unique approach to daylight saving time (DST).
+The history of time zones in Arizona is fascinating due to the state’s unique approach to daylight saving time (DST).
 Here’s an overview:

 Pre-Standard Time Zones